reconquest/shadowd/README.md

 # shadowd

-**shadowd** it is the secure login distribution service, which consists of two parrts, server and client.
+**shadowd** it is the secure login distribution service, which consists of two parts, server and client.

-In a typical server configuration case, you should manually update the /etc/shadow and copy it on all servers, and all servers will have same hash in the /etc/shadow, afterwards all servers will be have same password hashes in the /etc/shadowd.
-Assume attacker successfully gained access to one of your servers and found collision to your hash, so afterwards *attacker cat get access to all of your servers*.
+In a typical server configuration case, you should manually update the /etc/shadow and copy it on all servers, and every servers will have same hash in the /etc/shadow, afterwards all servers will have same password hashes in the /etc/shadowd.
+Supposed that attacker successfully gained access to one of your servers and found collision to that single hash, so afterwards *attacker actually got access to all servers with that hash*.

 **shadowd** is summoned to solve this obscure problem.